KanishkMishra/CS4471-BacklogService/README.md

 Functional Requirements​:

 - FR 1 - View Stock: Must be able to see the daily changes in stock values

+ - FR 1.1 - Stock Date: See the full date of stock value

+ - FR 1.2 - Stock Values: See Open, High, Low, and Close

+ - FR 1.3 - Stock Volume: See the volume of stock

 - FR 2 - Variable Company Stock: Users can choose which company's stock to view